JabRef/user-documentation/en/getting-started.md

 The most important information about the references to be added can now be entered in the "Required Fields" tab.
 "Author", "Title", "Journal", and "Year" should be self-explanatory - however, a "bibtexkey", might not be familiar to you if you have not worked with Bibtex so far.
 Basically, the idea of the "bibtexkey" is to have an unique identifier for each entry, which allows for referencing within a document you might be creating using the stored information in your library.
-Moreover, also within JabRef this "key" is used for example for cross-references to other related entries or to determine file names for full-text references.
+Moreover, also within JabRef this "key" (also called `citationkey`) is used for example for cross-references to other related entries or to determine file names for full-text references.

-The bibtexkey usually follows a global pattern and can be easily created automatically by clicking on the "generate" button next to the field.
+The key usually follows a global pattern and can be easily created automatically by clicking on the "generate" button next to the field.

 {% hint style="info" %}
 The default key pattern is `[auth][year]`, which means that Author information is followed by the year of the publication, resulting in the example in `Turing1950`.
 However, the key pattern is customizable to your needs.
 See [Configuration](https://docs.jabref.org/setup) > ["Customize the citation key generator"](https://docs.jabref.org/setup/bibtexkeypatterns) for more details.